leorenis/logbook/tools/find/commands.md

 > Finds a file or directory by name.

 > [!TIP]
-> Tip: `2>/dev/null` means redirect errors to 'buraco negro' from the system.
+> `2>/dev/null` means redirect errors to 'buraco negro' from the system.
 Discards any error message.

 Find files by type